edrlab/lcp-server/README.md

 Licenses can be verified using a separate command line executable, developed in the same repository and named `lcpchecker`.

+### lcpencrypt

-An additional executable will soon be added to this set, named `lcpencrypt`.
-This tool will be able to encrypt a publication, publish the encrypted publication at a location given as a parameter, and notify the lcpserver of the availability of this new asset. `lcpencrypt` will be both available as a command line utility and a web service.
+`lcpencrypt` aims to encrypt publications, publish encrypted publications at a location given as a parameter, and notify the lcpserver of the availability of this new asset. `lcpencrypt` is both available as a command line utility and a server tied to a watch folder.

+### lcpchecker

+### Other tools

+#### PubStore
-A lightweight content management server will also be released, named `pubstore`, which will be connected to the lcp-server and will be useful for testing  `lcpserver` in a live environment.
+This lightweight content management system named `pubstore` manages publications and users, the generation of LCP licenses when a user acquires publications, and the change of status of a license.
+It is useful for testing  `lcpserver` in a live environment.

-Before these tools are available, the current Encryption Tool is usable with this new lcp-server.
+#### LCP Server Dashboard
+The lighweight dashboard server named `lcpdashboard` offers metrics on the LCP Server, displays oversharded licenses and allows admins to revoke overshared licenses.
+In can be used in production to manage an LCP Server.

 ## Configuration